ryotayamanaka/online_retail/README.md

 The objectives of this workshop are as follows:

-- Build a Property Graph on data stored in Autonomous Database to model database relationships
+- Build a property graph from the data stored in database
+- Generate real-time product recommendations using graph algorithm
-- Query, analyze, and visualize graphs to provide real-time product recommendations
+- Query and visualize the graph to confirm recommendation results

 ### Prerequisites